Revision Date: 23 August 2016

 Section V. Parking

 Airport parking fees are considered to be a transportation expense, incidental to the operation of a motor vehicle.
-Airport parking fees will be reimbursed in addition to all other travel expenses and should be listed on the front page of the paper travel voucher under "Parking" or under "Other" on the electronic document (VP5).
+Airport parking fees will be reimbursed in addition to all other travel expenses.
 This applies to both in-state and out-of-state travel.

 Section VI.
 Taxi, Bus, Subway, Tolls, Trains, Parking Meters